 The real estate industry is subject to various risks including fluctuations in underlying property values, expenses and income, and potential environmental liabilities.

+The real estate industry is subject to various risks including fluctuations in underlying property values, expenses and income, and potential environmental liabilities.
+There are risks associated with investing in securities including possible loss of principal.
 In general, the value of the TIAA Real Estate Account will fluctuate based on the underlying value of the direct real estate or real estate-related securities in which it invests.
-The risks associated with investing in the Real Estate Account include the risks associated with real estate ownership including among other things fluctuations in underlying property values, higher expenses or lower income than expected, risks associated with borrowing and potential environmental problems and liability, as well as risks associated with participant flows and conflicts of interest.
-For more complete discussion of these and other risks, please consult the prospectus.
+The risks associated with investing in the Real Estate Account include the risks associated with real estate ownership including, among other things, fluctuations in underlying property values, higher expenses or lower income than expected, risks associated with borrowing and potential environmental problems and liability, as well as risks associated with participant flows and conflicts of interest.
+For a more complete discussion of these and other risks, please consult the prospectus.
 Please consider all risks carefully prior to investing.
 You should consider the investment objectives, risks, charges and expenses carefully before investing.
 Please call 800-842-2252 or go to TIAA.org/pdf/prospectuses/realestate_prosp.pdfOpens pdf for copies that contain this and other information.
 Please read the prospectus carefully before investing.

 This material is for informational or educational purposes only and does not constitute fiduciary investment advice under ERISA, a securities recommendation under all securities laws, or an insurance product recommendation under state insurance laws or regulations.
 This material does not take into account any specific objectives or circumstances of any particular investor, or suggest any specific course of action.
 Investment decisions should be made based on the investor's own objectives and circumstances.